kneron/document_center/docs/toolchain/appendix/operators.md

 12. 720 only supports Resize nodes which work as upsampleing.
 Same limitation as the Upsample.
 13. 530 and 630 only support SpaceToDepth with blocksize set to 2 or 4.
 14. 720 only supports Upsample with mode set to bilinear or nearest.
+15. LSTM, GRU and RNN currently are only supported in onnx opset 13 after using ONNX Converter conversion.